microsoft/FluidFramework/BREAKING.md

 ### odsp-utils Changes
 To support additional authentication scenarios, the signature and/or name of a few auth-related functions was modified.
+Several type names were also changed to remove the I prefix since these types are data types, not interfaces to be implemented.

 ## 0.24 Breaking Changes
 This release only contains renames.
 There are no functional changes in this release.
 You should ensure you have integrated and validated up to release 0.23 before integrating this release.